Serge Gainsbourg: 1928–1956: Early years

-In 1945, Gainsbourg's (Ginsburg's) father enrolled him into Beaux-Arts de Paris, a prestigious art school, before he switched to the Académie de Montmartre, where his professors included the likes of André Lhote and Fernand Léger.
-There, Gainsbourg would meet his first wife Elisabeth "Lize" Levitsky, daughter of Russian aristocrats who was also a part-time model.
-They married on 3 November 1951 and were divorced by 1957.
-In 1948, he was conscripted by the military for twelve months of service in Courbevoie.
-He never saw action and spent the time playing dirty songs on his guitar, visiting prostitutes and drinking, later admitting that the service made him an alcoholic.
-Gainsbourg obtained work teaching music and drawing in a school outside of Paris, in Le Mesnil-le-Roi.
-The school was set up under the auspices of local rabbis, for the orphaned children of murdered deportees.
-Here, Gainsbourg heard the accounts of Nazi persecution and genocide, stories that resonated for Gainsbourg far into the future.
+After the liberation of Paris, the family returned, living at 55 Avenue Bugeaud in the 16th arrondissement.
+Serge attended Lycée Condorcet in Paris, but dropped out before completing his Baccalauréat.
+In 1945, Gainsbourg's father enrolled him in Beaux-Arts de Paris, a prestigious art school.
+Serge later transferred to the Académie de Montmartre, where his professors included the likes of André Lhote and Fernand Léger.
+There, Gainsbourg met his first wife, Elisabeth "Lize" Levitsky, the daughter of Russian aristocrats and a part-time model.
+Serge and Lize were married on November 3, 1951, and the marriage ended in divorce in 1957.

+In 1948, Serge was conscripted by the military for twelve months of service in Courbevoie.
+He never saw action, spending his time playing dirty songs on guitar, visiting prostitutes, and drinking.
+Serge later claimed that the military service turned him into an alcoholic.
+Gainsbourg obtained work teaching music and painting at a school in Le Mesnil-le-Roi, just outside of Paris.
+The school was founded under the auspices of local rabbis to serve the orphaned children of murdered deportees.
+Here, Gainsbourg heard accounts of Nazi Germany's acts of persecution and genocide, and these stories inspired his songwriting several decades later.